-The risks associated with IT and Cybersecurity are a key area of focus for us given their potential to have serious implications for consumer protection, financial stability and the overall reputation of the Irish financial system.

-The Board and Senior Management of the Company have recognised their responsibilities in relation to IT and cybersecurity governance and risk management and place these among their top priorities.
+The risks associated with IT and Cybersecurity are a key area of focus for the Company given the potential to have serious implications for consumer protection, financial stability and the overall reputation of the Irish financial system.
+The Company recognises its responsibilities in relation to IT, cybersecurity governance and risk management and it places these among its top priorities.

-The Company's Strategy sets out management of Cybersecurity risk as a key focus over the business planning horizon.
 The Company is well placed to withstand such risks in the ever-changing world of technology.